 What to Expect from Prenatal Massage

 Pregnancy is such a beautiful time and process.
 The fact the human body can grow new life will always be something that amazes me.
 Unfortunately, pregnancy isn’t all sunshine and rainbows for the child bearer; it can also be quite uncomfortable and painful.
-Pregnancy comes with many side effects, such as morning sickness and body pains as the body changes throughout the pregnancy.
+Pregnancy comes with many side effects, such as morning sickness and body pains as the body changes.

 During pregnancy, the body must change as the baby starts to grow.
 The ribs expand, which can cause pain between the ribs and difficulty with deep breathing.
 The low back starts to curve in more from the weight of the baby belly, potentially causing low back pain.
 And let’s not forget the many changes and influxes to the hormones that can cause other pains and discomforts.